 This book tells the story of how the Stecker family established their hunting group and, after operating from two other locations in the Northwoods of Wisconsin, finally settled at Pincherry Lake in Vilas County.
 The cabin resting next to this lake has evolved into more than a hunting destination.
 It is now a mecca where family intra and interaction takes place.

-His second work, "The Pincherry Journals (Tales and Tallies of a Wisconsin Hunting Family)" is a sequel to the first book.
+Tom's second work, The Pincherry Journals (Tales and Tallies of a Wisconsin Hunting Family) is a sequel to the first book.
 Like many hunting groups of their era, The Pincherry Group kept a record of their activities which included amusing anecdotes and detailed descriptions of their hunts.
 This book is a compilation of these records from the first 46 years of The Group's existence (1938 to 1984).
 It reveals the collective soul of an eclectic group of individuals who displayed fair wit as they, probably by accident, created a family legacy.

-Tom's newest work "Jessie's Last Journey" (For the Love of Dog) honors his favorite canine companion while reminiscing about many of the dogs he has known and loved throughout his life.
+Tom's latest work, Jessie's Last Journey (For the Love of Dog), honors his favorite canine companion while reminiscing about many of the dogs he has known and loved throughout his life.
 Written as a first person conversation with his aging Labrador, this whimsical tale imagines how the mind of a dog works.

 You can also visit The Pincherry Group on Facebook for more information involving the family property.
 Please use the contact tab above or write to Tom Stecker at email@example.com for details on how to purchase these works.

 Also, Tom has started offering custom made Adirondack style chairs while he promotes his books at local markets.

 After receiving positive reviews for some chairs he built for use at home he started designing a few models for sale to the general public.